erickvenom99/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>

+<h3>Fork me if you can!</h3>
+For this project you will fork this codebase:

+update the repository name to AirBnB_clone_v2
+update the README.md with your information but don’t delete the initial authors

+<h3>Fork me if you can!</h3>